Emmanualenotobore-hub/Emmanualenotobore-hub/projects/brain-tumor-segmentation/README.md

 # Brain Tumor Segmentation using Deep Learning

+🎓 Master's Dissertation Project | Data Science

+## Overview
-This project is based on my Master's dissertation titled "Brain Tumor Diagnosis using Optimized Segmentation Techniques".
+This project is based on my Master's dissertation titled **"Brain Tumor Diagnosis using Optimized Segmentation Techniques"** completed under the supervision of Dr. Shaheen Khatoon.

-The goal of this project is to automatically segment brain tumors from MRI images using deep learning models.
+The objective is to automatically segment brain tumors from MRI scans using deep learning models, including CNN and Transformer-based architectures.

-## What this project does
-- Takes MRI brain scans as input
-- Uses deep learning models to detect tumor regions
-- Compares multiple segmentation models
+## Problem Statement
+Manual tumor segmentation is time-consuming and subjective.
+This project explores optimized deep learning approaches to improve accuracy and robustness in medical image segmentation.

-## Models used
+## Models Used
-- U-Net
+- U-Net (Baseline)
 - nnU-Net
 - UNETR
-- Hybrid CNN–Transformer model
+- Hybrid CNN–Transformer model (Proposed)

 ## Dataset
-BraTS (Brain Tumor Segmentation) dataset
+BraTS (Brain Tumor Segmentation) dataset.
-The dataset is not included due to usage restrictions.
+Due to data usage restrictions, the dataset is not included.

+## Methodology (High-Level)
+- MRI preprocessing and normalization
+- Data augmentation
+- Model training and optimization
+- Evaluation using Dice Score, IoU, and Hausdorff Distance

-## Tools & Technologies
+## Results
+The proposed hybrid model achieved improved Dice scores compared to baseline models, particularly for tumor core and enhancing regions.

+Sample outputs and metrics are available in the `results/` folder.

+## Tech Stack
 - Python
 - PyTorch
 - MONAI
+- NumPy, OpenCV
-- NumPy
+- Matplotlib

+## Disclaimer
+This project is shared for academic and portfolio purposes only.